“Have a Natter!” with our Coordinator for International Relations (CIR) (Question and Answer Day)

-There are two Coordinators for International Relations in place in the City of Hiroshima, and they work in the International Relations Division of Hiroshima City Hall and the International Relations and Cooperation Division of the Hiroshima Peace Culture Foundation.
+The City of Hiroshima has two CIRs, who work in the International Relations Division of Hiroshima City Hall and the International Relations and Cooperation Division of the Hiroshima Peace Culture Foundation.

 About “Have a Natter!”
 (Question and Answer Day)

-To apply, please contact the International Exchange Lounge by phone (082-247-9715).
-Applications are open from the 15th day of each month.
+To reserve a spot, please telephone the International Exchange Lounge (082-247-9715).
+Reservations can be made from the 15th day of the month.
 The maximum number of participants is 10.

-If you would like to privately ask questions or discuss something, there is time set aside before “Have a Natter!” from 11:00 am for about 15 minutes per group.
+If you would like to privately ask questions or discuss something, there is time set aside before “Have a Natter!” from 11:00 am onward, for up to 15 minutes per individual or group.